StockNews.com Begins Coverage on Endo International (NASDAQ:ENDP)

-StockNews.com began coverage on shares of Endo International (NASDAQ:ENDP – Get Rating) (TSE:ENL) in a report issued on Saturday morning.
+StockNews.com started coverage on shares of Endo International (NASDAQ:ENDP – Get Rating) (TSE:ENL) in a research report report published on Sunday.
 The brokerage issued a hold rating on the stock.

-Several other equities research analysts also recently issued reports on ENDP.
-Barclays cut their price objective on Endo International from $2.00 to $1.00 in a report on Monday, May 9th.
-Piper Sandler downgraded Endo International from a neutral rating to an underweight rating and cut their price objective for the company from $3.00 to $1.00 in a report on Friday, May 6th.
-Citigroup cut their price target on Endo International from $11.00 to $6.00 and set a buy rating on the stock in a report on Wednesday, March 9th.
-Finally, BMO Capital Markets cut their price target on Endo International from $4.00 to $2.00 in a report on Monday, May 9th.
-Two research analysts have rated the stock with a sell rating, two have issued a hold rating and one has issued a buy rating to the stock.
-According to MarketBeat.com, the stock presently has a consensus rating of Hold and a consensus target price of $3.00.
+Several other brokerages also recently commented on ENDP.
+Barclays lowered their target price on shares of Endo International from $2.00 to $1.00 in a report on Monday, May 9th.
+BMO Capital Markets lowered their target price on shares of Endo International from $4.00 to $2.00 in a report on Monday, May 9th.
+Finally, Piper Sandler downgraded shares of Endo International from a neutral rating to an underweight rating and lowered their target price for the company from $3.00 to $1.00 in a report on Friday, May 6th.
+Two research analysts have rated the stock with a sell rating, two have assigned a hold rating and one has given a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and an average price target of $3.00.

 Endo International plc, a specialty pharmaceutical company, manufactures and sells generic and branded pharmaceuticals in the United States and internationally.
 Its Branded Pharmaceuticals segment provides branded prescription products, including XIAFLEX to treat adult patients with Dupuytren's contracture; SUPPRELIN LA to treat central precocious puberty in children; NASCOBAL nasal spray to treat vitamin B12 deficiency; AVEED to treat hypogonadism; QWO, an injectable treatment for moderate to severe cellulite in the buttocks of adult women; PERCOCET to treat moderate-to-moderately-severe pain; TESTOPEL an implantable pellet indicated for TRT in conditions associated with a deficiency or absence of endogenous testosterone; EDEX to treat erectile dysfunction; LIDODERM a topical patch product containing lidocaine for the relief of pain; and products for the pain management and urology.